lucAmbr0/SchoolTimetable/README.md

 If you are in a large school, with numerous classes and need a quick tool to organize your studies, or know where a lesson will take place or where your classmates are, this tool is perfect for you!

 * **How do I configure this?** <br>
-The app is very user-friendly, navigate to the timetables screen, enter the class, the complete weekly timetables of subjects, teachers and classrooms and quickly find what you need!*
+The app is very user-friendly, navigate to the timetables screen, enter the class, the complete weekly timetables of subjects, teachers and classrooms and quickly find what you need!
+Additionally, since v1.53.187 you can export and import data in a second, if you'd ever need to change device you'll be ready to go in a moment!

-**Can I contribute to this** <br>
+* **Can I contribute to this?** <br>
 Yes, absolutely!
 Contributions are always well-accepted!
 To know more, go to the contribution section of this readme

 * **How are you?** <br>